aykhan019/UNO/README.md

 ## Project Overview

-In this project, we aimed to practice object-oriented programming (OOP) in Java and learn how to work with GUIs using Java Swing Framework.
-The game includes functionalities such as card drawing, playing, special card effects, game save/load, user registration, login, leaderboard, and game statistics tracking.
+In this project, I aimed to practice object-oriented programming (OOP) in Java and learn how to work with GUIs using Java Swing Framework.
+The game includes functionalities such as card drawing, playing, user registration, login, leaderboard, and game statistics tracking.

+This project was developed as part of the COMP132: Advanced Programming course at Koç University.

 ## Features

 - User registration and login
 - Main menu with leaderboard and user statistics
-- Game session creation and continuation
+- Game session creation
 - Gameplay with card interactions and special effects
 - Interaction with AI opponents
-- Game save/load functionality
 - Logging of game events for review and analysis

 ## Installation